 All members of the equine family have evolved to extract their necessary nutrition from grasses.
-Ponies and donkeys especially are able to extract nutrients from coarse grasses and plant that might not support a larger horse.
+Horses and donkeys especially are able to extract nutrients from coarse grasses and plants that might not support a larger horse.
 Their teeth are suited to grinding the coarse plant fiber, and the long, slow digestive system efficiently extracts nutrients and energy from the plants it eats.

 Some horses are easy keepers and are able to live quite well on minimal pastures.
 Others will be starved for nutrition.
 A horse that is working very hard may not get enough nutrition.
-It really depends on the type of horse you have, and what its job is as to whether or not it will thrive on a pasture, especially one that isn’t top notch.
+It really depends on the type of horse you have and what its job is as to whether or not it will thrive on a diet of grass, especially one that isn’t top notch.

 Grass and Nutrients

 On the best quality pasture, horses should be able to get all the nutrients they need.
-This, after all, is what they evolved to eat.
-Unfortunately, very few owners, through no fault of their own, have top quality pasture.
-Overgrazing, drought, freezing, poor management, poor soil, and snow cover all affect the quality of the grass and the horse’s ability extract adequate nutrition.
+This, after all, is what they naturally eat in the wild.
+Unfortunately, very few owners, through no fault of their own, have top quality pastures.
+Overgrazing, drought, freezing, poor management, poor soil, and snow cover all affect the quality of the grass and the horse’s ability to extract adequate nutrition.
 Some of these conditions can be compensated for with good pasture management and soil amendments.

-Avoid overgrazing by limiting the number of horses on pasture, and by rotating pastures so the grass has time to recover between grazings.
+Avoid overgrazing by limiting the number of horses on pasture and by rotating pastures, so the grass has time to recover after grazing.
 Horses will crop grass down to the soil level, which means in hot, dry conditions, grass may burn and dry out before it has a chance to grow.
 A lot of horses kept in a small area means soil will become compacted, and that makes it very difficult for anything but the most aggressive weeds to grow.
 Although a weedy pasture may look green, it doesn’t provide a lot of nutrition for your horse, and some may even be toxic if eaten in quantity.

 Ponies, donkeys, and some mules may need to be restricted from eating too much fresh grass as they metabolize their food much more efficiently.
-Overeating can easily cause obesity and health problems like founder--a painful inflammation within the hooves.
+Overeating can easily cause obesity and health problems like founder, which is a painful inflammation within the hooves.
 Even horses that do quite well on rich pasture may need a period of adjustment if they’ve been eating hay, say after a long winter.
 A quick change can cause colic and other health problems.

-The simple answer is yes, a pasture can potentially be the sole source of nutrition for your horse.
-Given the variability of a horse’s own metabolism and needs, though, pasture alone may not be sufficient.
+The simple answer is yes.
+A pasture can potentially be the sole source of nutrition for a horse.
+Given the variability of a horse’s own metabolism and needs, though, pasture alone may not be sufficient for your horse.
 This is why keeping a careful watch over your horse’s condition is essential.